Equitable Resilience Builder

 Hazard |

 Any type of danger that a community might experience now or in the future. | It answers "to what" in resilience planning.
 To what hazards does your community need resilience?
-Some places may be at greater risk today from earthquakes, others from heat waves as the climate changes. |
+Some places may be at greater risk today from earthquakes, others from heat waves. |

-Social Vulnerability | The ways in which distinct populations, social groups, and communities are differentially made vulnerable to hazard, disasters and climate change. | It answers "who" in resilience planning.
+Social Vulnerability | The ways in which distinct populations, social groups, and communities are differentially made vulnerable to hazard and disasters. | It answers "who" in resilience planning.
 Who is most affected by the hazards your community faces, and who might need the most help if a disaster occurs? |

 Equity | A fair and just process that supports meaningful participation in decisions and a reasonable distribution of the benefits and burdens of taking action. | It answers "how" in resilience planning.
 How do we build community resilience in a fair and just way?
-This means listening to diverse perspectives in decision-making, focusing on the needs of those who have been made most vulnerable, and making sure the benefits and costs of resilience actions are distributed fairly. |
+This means listening to differing perspectives in decision-making, focusing on the needs of those who have been made most vulnerable, and making sure the benefits and costs of resilience actions are distributed fairly. |

 Community Resilience System | Social, built, and natural environment systems at different scales affect resilience at the community level. | It answers "what" in resilience planning.
 What systems are already help us face current or future hazards?
 What do we need to do to make social, built, and natural environmental systems become more resilient? |